How Effective Are Level 3 Plates Against Modern Threats?

 Another important consideration for body armor is multi-hit capability.
 Level III plates are rated to withstand several impacts from 7.62×51mm NATO M80 ball ammunition.

-Difficulties Of Level III Plate with High-Velocity Rifle Rounds
+How Difficult is a Level III Plate with High-Velocity Rifle Rounds?

 Contemporary conflict and criminal enterprises have witnessed the deployment of high-velocity rifle ammunition that tests the protective abilities of Level III armor.